mr-siddharth/nopAdminSelenium/README.md

   - Modular
     - Web Pages have been represented through the page object model
-    - clear separation between data and scripts
+    - Clear separation between data and scripts
     - Useful library of helper functions targeting most common use-cases which makes it easier to quickly create tests
     - No webdriver api in actual tests.
 Tests are created by only using aptly named functions.
 API is restricted to pages and elements classes.
-    - intuitive folder structure that keeps various aspects of the framework organized
+    - Intuitive folder structure that keeps various aspects of the framework organized

   - Data-driven
     - The framework has very easy to use api that leverages 'openpyxl'. it makes it very easy to load data from excel sheets and create data driven tests effortlessly.